HosseinAgha/roadmap/Frontend/React/common-anti-patterns/2- Second.md

+# Spec
-We want to highlight a field's Wrapper borders in the form if it had errors.
+We want to highlight a field Wrapper Component's borders in the form if it had errors.

+# Code
 ```tsx
 // file: TreeTag.tsx